konsumer/useworker/README.md

 // onWork   - called as worker.
 It can be a string or a function.
 Must be self-contained.
 It gets it's input from event.data, and outputs with postMessage
 // onFinish - host-side, called when worker does a postMessage
 // onError  - host-side, called when worker has an error

+// call doStruff when you want to do work, it will send input arg as event.data
 ```